 Equifax, Experian, and TransUnion are the big three credit reporting companies.
 You can request a free credit report every 12 months from any of these national credit reporting agencies, and annualcreditreport.com makes it extremely easy to do so.
 This way, you can make sure all the information on file is correct and that there are no accounts listed that you did not initiate.

 FICO Credit Scores

 Credit scores assign a numerical value to the above information.
 This number ranges from 300-850 for scores based on the FICO formula.
 The higher the score, the better.
 This tells lenders that if they lend you money, you’re “good for it.”
-The rates you receive on mortgages and such will also be lower the higher your credit score.
+The rates you receive on mortgages and other loans will also be lower the higher your credit score.
 Your credit score can also impact the cost of insurance, get a job, obtaining security clearance, just to name a few.

 The most commonly used credit score is one created by Fair Isaac Corporation, called a FICO score.
 Equifax, Experian, and TransUnion have their own version of a credit score, but FICO is the industry standard.

 Your FICO score is determined based on the following data:

 Length of Credit History = 15%

 New Credit = 10%

 It’s important to note that for some people, certain factors are weighted more than others.
 If you’ve had trouble in the past with paying on time, for example, payment history counts more going forward.